The use of 'c'è' and 'ci sono'

 Usa 'c'è' e 'ci sono' per indicare che oggetti o persone sono in un determinato luogo, o che degli eventi stanno accadendo o devono accadere.

-(Use 'c'è' and 'ci sono' to say that objects or people are in a specific place, or that events are happening or are going to happen.)
+(Use 'c'è' and 'ci sono' to say that objects or people are in a certain place, or that events are happening or have to happen.)

 • c’è = there is (singular)